 Independent t-test

 By default, R’s t.test() uses Welch’s t-test, which adjusts the degrees of freedom to account for unequal variances.
 This is generally the safer choice.
-If you have verified that variances are equal (via Levene’s test) and want the classical Student’s test, set var.equal = TRUE.
+To use the classical Student’s formula (after verifying equal variances), set var.equal = TRUE.

 Example: Do native speakers and learners of English differ in their proficiency test scores?